-Student Learning Outcomes: Calculus provides the mathematical basis for many courses in sciences and engineering.
-Understanding of integration is critical for learning how to solve mathematical differential equations that arise in climate models, seismology, astronomy, bridge and dam construction, etc. Understanding of power series is critical for understanding the behavior of many functions.
-By the end of the course with the topics given above, students should be able to:
+Student Learning Outcomes: Calculus of multivariable functions provides the mathematical basis for many courses in sciences and engineering.
+Understanding partial derivatives, and double and triple integration, is critical for learning how to solve mathematical models that arise in climate science, seismology, astronomy, bridge and dam construction, etc. By the end of the course with the topics given above, students should be able to: